Catholic Kids4Kids Contest FAQs

 Wouldn't the 14-18 age group be considered too old for a "kids" book?

 Maybe.
-After the initial contests, we will be able to better gauge the best average age for Catholic Kids4Kids.
+After the initial books, we will be able to better gauge the best average age for Catholic Kids4Kids.
 If we receive enough submissions from this older age group, we may consider creating a new series just for them, and if possible, with partnering sponsors, a scholarship program.
 Meanwhile, we feel that this age group can add value to the quality of our current series and we see no reason to exclude them.

 My family is not Catholic; may we still submit content?

-- Do not submit anything contrary to Catholic dogma.
+1. Do not submit anything contrary to Catholic dogma.

-- If you are under 13, you must submit a signed parental release with your work.
+2. You must submit a signed parental release with your work.

-- Have a clear connection to the theme.
+3. Have a clear connection to the theme.

-- Be original.
+4. Be original.
 Do not plagiarize from books or the internet or elsewhere.

-- Be creative.
+5. Be creative.
 (For a theme on gardens, most people will probably submit flower drawings; instead, perhaps submit an illustration of a praying mantis, or other components of a garden.
 In a story about St. Joseph, instead of retelling the story from Scriptures, your child can write about one of his virtues, or something he is the patron of, or why he is special to your family, etc.)

 How are the themes chosen?